ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-configurations.md

 !!!
 Info
       Creating the `launch.json` file enables the **Ballerina Program**, **Ballerina Test**, and **Ballerina Remote**  options that are required to [debug your code using configurations](/debug-the-code/perform-debugging/#debug-using-configurations).

-Open the folder, which includes the Ballerina program you want to debug and select the file.
+Open the folder, which includes the Ballerina program you want to debug, and select the file.

 2. Press the `Ctrl + Shift + D` keys (for macOS: `⌘ + ↑ + D`) to launch the Debugger view.